 The way to be certain is to ask us to carry out a fire risk assessment.

-We are known as one of the foremost PAT testing companies in the UK, but we also undertake fire risk assessments, and you should have a fire risk assessment carried out regularly in any case.
+We are known as one of the foremost electrical equipment testing companies in the UK, but we also undertake fire risk assessments, and you should have a fire risk assessment carried out regularly in any case.
 The law is rather vague about this: it simply uses the word “regularly”, but most people take that to mean once a year.

 The problem is that fire risks can change, for example, you may start to use flammable substances or move around the machinery on your factory floor, potentially blocking a fire escape route.